Priyanshi-78/Priyanshi-78/README.md

 - I’m interested in web development
 - I’m currently learning ...
 - I’m looking to collaborate on web development...
-- How to reach me at:
+- You can reach me at:
  pandeypriyanshi2006@gmail.com